My Education, Training & associations

 Growing up, I struggled with food.
 I was an adolescent in a larger body, and experimented with various eating disorders,.
 From that point onwards I became a disordered eater and avid dieter through much of my adulthood.
-Like many, I suffered a negative health consequences from those times.
+Like many, I suffered many negative health consequences.

 I am also a parent and sister to family members who are coping with or have coped with mental health conditions.